.gif)

 Minnesota Doctors for Health Equity Denounces ICE Human Rights Violations

-Today in Minnesota, we are witnessing a systematic dismantling of human dignity, marking a dark chapter of human rights violations in the United States -- from the extrajudicial killing of Renee Good to the brutalization of constitutional observers to the violent arrests and detainment of citizens and non-citizens alike.
+Today in Minnesota, we are witnessing a systematic dismantling of human dignity, marking a dark chapter of human rights violations in the United States -- from the extrajudicial killings of Renee Good and Alex Pretti to the brutalization of constitutional observers to the violent arrests and detainment of citizens and non-citizens alike.
 As physicians, we are also seeing the more insidious human rights violations – by targeting clinics, hospitals, grocery stores, and places of work, "Operation Metro Surge" is leading a systemic campaign to strip our community of its health, its livelihood, and its dignity under the guise of immigration enforcement.

 Human rights apply to everyone.
 As physicians, our commitment to do no harm, protect confidentiality, and advance justice requires us to speak.
 Defending human rights is not political.
 It is a professional and ethical obligation.The current administration, and ICE in particular, is showing a blatant disregard for the rights of both citizens and non-citizens alike.
 Enforcement in or near clinics, hospitals, and pharmacies causes patients to avoid care, interrupts treatment, and worsens health outcomes.
 We oppose the use of healthcare spaces for immigration enforcement and reaffirm the duty to protect patient privacy and dignity.

 These times are chaotic and complex, and we don’t, individually, have all the answers.
 Collectively, we think we do.
-Here are 4 pillars the MDHEQ board discussed:

 Help where you can, when you can.
 Check in with neighbors, friends, colleagues, staff, medical assistants, nurses, and pharmacists.
 Whether it is time and space, food, or medicine, the people we work with are affected or know someone who is.